astuder/lightroom-map-fix/README.md

 ## Step-by-step Procedure

+This procedure was developed and tested with Lightroom 6.14 on Windows 10.
+Other operating systems and versions of Lightroom might differ.
+Please let us know if you had success (or not) with other version of Lightroom.
+You can do so by opening an [issue](https://github.com/astuder/lightroom-map-fix/issues).
+We also welcome any contributions that refine this process.

 ### 1. Create your personal Google Maps API key

+You need to create your personal Google Maps API key.

 The first step in [this guide](https://developers.google.com/maps/documentation/javascript/get-api-key) will take you through the process.
 If you don't already have an account on the Google Cloud, this will also include creating the account and entering the billing details.